 A hair transplant in Akola is a procedure in which a plastic or dermatological surgeon moves hair to a bald area of the head.
 The surgeon usually moves hair from the back or side of the head to the front or top of the head.
 Like good health and youth, most of us take our locks for granted — that is, until they’re gone.
 For many people, a hair transplant can help bring back what looks like a full — or at least a fuller — head of hair.

 It’s a type of surgery that moves hair you already have to fill an area with thin or no hair.
-Doctors have been doing these transplants for many years, but techniques have changed a lot in recent years.
+Doctors have been doing these transplants for many years, but techniques have change a lot in recent years.
 You usually have the procedure in the doctor’s office.
 First, the surgeon cleans your scalp and injects medicine to numb the back of your head.
 Your doctor will choose one of two methods for the transplant: follicular unit strip surgery (FUSS) or follicular unit extraction (FUE).

 With FUSS, the surgeon removes a 6- to 10-inch strip of skin from the back of your head.
-They set it aside and sews the scalp closed.
+They set it aside and sews the scalp close.
 This area is immediately hidden by the hair around it.